dotnet/docs/docs/core/deploying/acquisition-experiences.md

-### Visual Studio for MacOS
+### Visual Studio for Mac

 The latest release version of the .NET Core tools are installed when you install Visual Studio for Mac and select the .NET Core workload.
-To get started with .NET Core development on MacOS, see [Install Visual Studio 2019 for Mac](https://docs.microsoft.com/visualstudio/mac/installation?view=vsmac-2019).
+To get started with .NET Core development on macOS, see [Install Visual Studio 2019 for Mac](https://docs.microsoft.com/visualstudio/mac/installation?view=vsmac-2019).

 ![Install Visual Studio for Mac](media/install-vs-mac.png "Install Visual Studio for Mac")

-Note: .NET Core 2.x development is supported on MacOS 10.12 “Sierra” and later.
+Note: .NET Core 2.x development is supported on macOS 10.12 “Sierra” and later.

-For more information about .NET Core development on MacOS, see [Get started with .NET Core on macOS using Visual Studio for Mac](https://docs.microsoft.com/dotnet/core/tutorials/using-on-mac-vs).
+For more information about .NET Core development on macOS, see [Get started with .NET Core on macOS using Visual Studio for Mac](https://docs.microsoft.com/dotnet/core/tutorials/using-on-mac-vs).

 ## Visual Studio Code

 Visual Studio Code is a powerful, but lightweight source code editor that runs on your desktop.
-Visual Studio Code is available for Windows, MacOS, and Linux.
+Visual Studio Code is available for Windows, macOS, and Linux.

 While VS Code doesn't come with .NET Core support in the box, adding .NET Core support is straightforward.
 You can add support in a couple of steps.